Professional Growth

 Location: Allegheny Intermediate Unit, 475 E. Waterfront Drive, Homestead, PA 15120

-Implementing an Algebra I Remediation Course
+Implementing a Keystone Algebra I Course

 Throughout our three days together, we will engage in several of the tasks together as well as discuss how to implement them effectively with a diverse population of learners.
+These materials could be utilized as a primary Algebra I course or as resources to use in a remediation course.

-Fall 2025 Meeting Dates: September 10, October 2, October 30, 2025, 9 A.M. - 3 P.M.
+Fall 2025 Meeting Dates: September 17, October 2, October 30, 2025, 9 A.M. - 3 P.M.

 Spring 2026 Meeting Dates: February 5, March 10, April 9, 2026, 9 A.M. - 3 P.M.